the-Drunken-coder/Meshtastic-pinger/README.md

    python -m pip install -r requirements.txt
    ```

-2. Create a `meshtastic_pinger.json` file in the project root.
+2. Create a `meshtastic_pinger.json` file in the project root or in the `meshtastic_pinger/` directory.
 The file should at least define `target_node`.
 Example:

    ```json
    {